The age-old question is whether you should build or buy a house. Another common question is which option is more profitable.

 Let’s dig into each of the pros that we see when it comes to building a house:

 No Competition: There might be some competition to get the lot that you’re looking at, but for the most part, when you choose to build a house, there won’t be competition to get the best deal.
-Pre-owned houses often sell quickly, creating a sense of urgency and competition.
-When you’re building, you’ll be able to avoid that stress.
+Pre-owned houses often sell quickly (especially in the current market), creating a sense of urgency and competition.
+When you’re building, you’ll be able to avoid that stress and focus on designing the home of your dreams.

 Low Maintenance for the First Ten Years: When building, you’ll be able to avoid maintenance on your home for at least ten years, if not longer.
-The majority of your appliances, your roof, and other parts of your home will last at a minimum of ten years and, in many cases, much longer.
+The majority of your appliances, your roof, and other parts of your home will last a minimum of ten years and, in many cases, much longer.
+Not to mention, you won’t have to worry about the surprise projects and maintenance that come with buying an older home.

 Efficiency = Low Energy Costs: New homes are between 20-50% more efficient than homes built before 2000.
 Additionally, HVAC systems and appliances tend to improve drastically every few years making new appliances and HVAC systems even more appealing.